JonathanBeverley/writeups/content/NorthSec2023/challenge_led-0/index.md

 Flash voltage (VDD_SDIO) determined by GPIO12 on reset
 ```

-### Firmware Dump:
+### Firmware Dump
 - `read_flash` takes offset, size in bytes, and filename.
 - this command is slow.
 Took over six minutes at default `--baud 115200`.
 - ESP32 supports faster speeds, `--baud 921600`, is the highest recommended.
 - the fastest I could run at was `--baud 2000000`.
 It downloaded in 30.7s.
 I did get occasional errors at this speed.
 Perhaps `--baud 1500000` is safer.

 ```sh
 [2](Ghroth)❯ esptool.py --chip esp32 --baud 2000000 --port /dev/ttyUSB0 read_flash 0x0 0x400000 firmware-4M.bin
 esptool.py v4.5.1